Xarianne/NixOS4Gaming/README.md

 ## Quick Start

+First install NixOS via the graphical installer.
+You will need to disable Secure Boot, but I included Lanzaboote if you want to turn it back on.
+For more information please see [Lanzaboote Secure Boot Setup](docs/installation.md#lanzaboote-secure-boot-setup).

 If you're the trusting type I've created an installation script that will install the files for you:

 ```bash